MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/search/custom-search-analyzer.md

 ### Built-in analyzers

-By default, Dataverse Search uses the [Apache Lucene Standard analyzer (standard lucene)](https://lucene.apache.org/core/6_6_1/core/org/apache/lucene/analysis/standard/StandardAnalyzer.html) analyzer, which breaks text into elements following [Unicode Text Segmentation](https://unicode.org/reports/tr29/) rules.
-This default analyzer converts all characters to their lower case form.
+By default, Dataverse Search uses the [Microsoft language analyzer](/azure/search/index-add-language-analyzers?branch=main#supported-language-analyzers) based on the Dataverse organization's base language.
+If there's no Microsoft analyzer, Dataverse search uses the Lucene Analyzer.
 Both indexed documents and search terms go through the analysis during indexing and query processing.

 In Dataverse Search, an analyzer is automatically invoked on all string or memo [columns marked as searchable](/power-platform/admin/configure-relevance-search-organization#select-searchable-fields-and-filters-for-each-table).
 You can't apply analyzers for any other type of column.